openvinotoolkit/model_server/docs/host.md

 # Starting Model Server Locally {#ovms_docs_baremetal}

+Before starting the server, make sure your hardware is in the list of [supported configurations](https://docs.openvino.ai/2022.2/_docs_IE_DG_supported_plugins_Supported_Devices.html).

-OpenVINO Model Server execution on baremetal is tested on Ubuntu 20.04.x.
-For other operating systems we recommend using [OVMS docker containers](./docker_container.md).
+> **NOTE**: OpenVINO Model Server execution on baremetal is tested on Ubuntu 20.04.x.
+For other operating systems, starting model server in a [docker container](./docker_container.md) is recommended.

-For supported hardware, refer to [supported configurations](https://docs.openvino.ai/2022.2/_docs_IE_DG_supported_plugins_Supported_Devices.html).

-Always verify if your model is supported by the VPU Plugins and convert it to the OpenVINO format, using [OpenVINO Model Optimizer](https://software.intel.com/en-us/articles/OpenVINO-ModelOptimizer).

 ## Installing Model Server <a name="model-server-installation"></a>

 1. Clone model server git repository.
 2. Navigate to the model server directory.
-3. To install Model Server, you can either use a precompiled binary or build it on your own, in a Docker container.
+3. Use a precompiled binary or build it in a Docker container-.
-4. Navigate to the folder containing the binary package and unpack the included `tar.gz` file.
+4. Navigate to the folder containing the binary package and unpack the `tar.gz` file.

-You can build your own Docker image executing the `make docker_build` command in the [git repository root folder](https://github.com/openvinotoolkit/model_server).

-Run the following commands to build model server:
+Run the following commands to build a model server Docker image:

 ```bash